mark9559/alx-system_engineering-devops/0x00-shell_basics/README.md

-Changes current directory to users home directory
+display current directory contents in a long format